PublicSoftTools

 Complex layouts are simplified in PDF → Word

 Multi-column layouts, text boxes positioned over images, and decorative page borders do not survive extraction.
 The converter reads the text stream from the PDF, which flows linearly.
 If your PDF has a magazine-style layout, the extracted Word document will have all the text but in a single-column, unstyled format.
+For documents where visual layout is critical, manual recreation in Word is more reliable than automated extraction.

 Word → PDF is text-faithful, not pixel-perfect